Eat Peanuts Daily, Decrease Blood Pressure and Cholesterol

 Daily Peanut Consumption Decreases Blood Pressure and Cholesterol Regardless of Flavoring, According to New Study

-A new study published in the American Journal of Clinical Nutrition found that even different flavors of peanuts result in positive health benefits.
+A study published in the American Journal of Clinical Nutrition found that even different flavors of peanuts result in positive health benefits.

 “Regardless of flavoring, peanut consumption offered significant benefits to participants with elevated serum lipids and blood pressure,” says Dr. Richard Mattes, Professor of Nutrition Science at Purdue University.